nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    returned to `LogicManager` via `StoreMandoParser`.
 6. The `LogicManager` will then invoke the overridden `execute` method of the `AddCommand` object with `Model` as argument.
 7. Subsequently, the `AddCommand` object will add the `Item` object to `Model`, and return a `CommandResult` object to `LogicManager`.
-8. This `CommandResult` will be returned at the end.
+8. This `CommandResult` will be returned at the end by `LogicManager`.

 The following activity diagram summarizes what happens when a user executes the `add` command: